Pearson-Higher-Ed/design/compound.markdown

     -   All components need to have test scripts.
 Tests should be part of the build process.
 It is highly recommended to run all test scripts with 100% code coverage as part of your build process.
-         Unit test should be written with Chai and Mocha.
-Minimum 80%. npm run test
+         Unit tests should be written using the Mocha framework.
+Minimum 80%.

-	-	 Karma can be used to run the tests.
-Karma is a test runner.
-Karma uses your test framework to run tests in various environments of your choice.
+         **‘npm test‘**

 -   **Webpack**